 Each time a child leaves school, he/she is missing vital teaching and learning time.
-All early dismissals will accumulate towards the 65 hour threshold.
+All early dismissals will accumulate toward the 65-hour threshold.
 If it is necessary for a child to leave school early:

 A verifiable note from the parent/guardian must be delivered to the main office on the day the student is to be dismissed early.
-Parents/guardians must sign out their son/daughter in the main office.
+Parents/guardians must sign out their student in the main office.